Promeos/Promeos/README.md

 - 🧠 I’m learning `spaCy` amd `PyTorch`.
 - ⚙️ I use daily: `Python,` `NumPy`, `Pandas`.
-- 🥋 I'm practicing `SQL` on datacamp.
+- 🥋 I'm learning `Tableau` on Udemy.
 - 📙 I'm reading the docs.
 - 🎧 Recently listened to the audiobook "Think Again" by Adam Grant.
 4/5
 - ⚡ Fun fact: Eternal life is.